WP Simple Pay Blog

 Stripe Co Founders

-Collison says they spent about $10/day and worked in public cafes and restaurants.
-They were able to devote themselves entirely to Stripe and built their first prototype in just a month.
+Collison says they spent about $10 per day and worked in public cafes and restaurants in Buenos Aires.
+They were able to devote themselves entirely to Stripe and built their first prototype in just one month.

-They didn’t wait to find customers, either.
-They had their first user after a week.
-Rather than wait to build something polished and professional (like Stripe is now), they built quickly and extracted feedback from their users.
+Impressively, they didn’t wait to find customers, either.
+They had their first user in just one week.
+Rather than wait to build something polished and professional (like Stripe is now), they built quickly and extracted feedback from users.
 They didn’t guess what people wanted.
 They actually asked people.

 9. Stripe Learns from Its Users